Princess Marie Françoise of Bourbon-Parma: Early life and family

 Marie-Françoise was born on 19 August 1928 in Paris as the first child of Prince Xavier of Bourbon-Parma, Duke of Parma and Piacenza, and Madeleine de Bourbon-Busset.
 Her father was the titular Duke of Parma, the Carlist Pretender to the Spanish throne, and the Head of the House of Bourbon-Parma.
 Her mother, as the daughter of Georges de Bourbon-Busset, Count de Lignières, was a member of the non-dynastic Bourbon-Busset line of the House of Bourbon.
-She is a direct descendant of Saint Louis IX and Louis XIV.
+She is a direct descendant of Louis XV of France and Philip V of Spain.
 She is the elder sister of Prince Carlos Hugo, Duke of Parma, Princess Marie-Thérèse, Princess Cécile Marie, Princess Marie des Neiges, and Prince Sixtus Henry, Duke of Aranjuez.

 During the German occupation of France, her father was arrested by the Nazis and later deported to the Dachau concentration camp.
 After his detainment, she fled to Austria with assistance from Catholic Relief Services during the exodus of Hungarians during the Hungarian Revolution of 1956.
 She then settled in West Berlin.